Boeing to slash about 2,000 white-collar jobs in finance and HR

 Boeing now has about 3,500 direct employees in India and another 7,000 people in India employed at Boeing’s suppliers, including Tata Group.

-The TCS non-engineering work for Boeing will be done at a new facility in Bengaluru, formerly known as Bangalore.
+The TCS nonengineering work for Boeing will be done at a new facility in Bengaluru, formerly known as Bangalore.

 Friedman said Boeing will keep the strategic financial planning capability in-house and that Boeing will maintain “very strong controls” around the quarterly accounting.